sungsujaing/Artificial_Intelligence_articles_and_tutorials/Articles/Exploring GAN, WGAN and StyleGAN.md

 # Exploring GAN, WGAN and StyleGAN

 **GAN (Generative and Adversarial Network)** is one of the recent technologies in the field of deep learning that is pushing the threshold of deep-learning-based generative models in many different domains such as images and sounds.
 GAN is a powerful generative model as it can learn the general distribution of given data in a highly effective way.
 Since its [first introduction in 2014](https://arxiv.org/pdf/1406.2661.pdf), there has been a number of [interesting variations/applications](https://github.com/nashory/gans-awesome-applications#anime-character-generation) made from GAN.
-This article would like to explore the theoretical backgrounds of the basic GAN model (in terms of images) and introduce practical code snippets to generate the fashion_MNIST-like images from scratch.
+This article would like to explore the theoretical backgrounds of the basic GAN model (in terms of images) and introduce practical code examples to generate the fashion_MNIST-like images from scratch.
 At the end of this article, WGAN (Wasserstein Generative and Adversarial Network) and NVIDIA's StyleGan will be briefly introduced as well.

 Gan is composed of a pair of neural networks that: